yourcrocdev/yourcrocdev/README.md

 - 👋 Hi, I’m @yourcrocdev
 - 👀 I’m interested in crocodiles, creating games and software and trucks.
-- 🌱 I’m currently learning Unity, C#, and Lua.
+- 🌱 I’m currently learning Java, C#, and Lua.
+- I create assets for CSR Games.
+- I create other games as a solo developer.